 About Us

 Nationally, the U.S. Fish and Wildlife Service is the principal federal agency responsible for administering the Endangered Species Act (ESA).
-The Colorado Ecological Services Field Offices carry out those ESA responsibilities for Colorado.
+The Colorado Ecological Services Field Office implements those ESA responsibilities for Colorado.
 Using the best available science, our Ecological Services personnel work with federal, state, Tribal, local, and non-profit stakeholders, as well as private landowners, to avoid, minimize, and mitigate threats to vulnerable species and habitat.
 We also conduct oil spill and other environmental contaminant assessment and response activities, promote invasive species invasive species

 An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
 Their unwelcome presence can destroy ecosystems and cost millions of dollars.